Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/webpack.md

    ![Webpack dev server running](/assets/img/guides/webpack-dev-server.png)

-In the next and final section to this guide, we'll set up the Webpack loaders and import all of Boosted's CSS and JavaScript.
+In the next and final section to this guide, we'll set up the Webpack loaders and import all of OUDS Web's CSS and JavaScript.

-## Import Boosted
+## Import OUDS Web

-Importing Boosted into Webpack requires the loaders we installed in the first section.
+Importing OUDS Web into Webpack requires the loaders we installed in the first section.
 We've installed them with npm, but now Webpack needs to be configured to use them.

 1. **Set up the loaders in `webpack.config.js`.** Your configuration file is now complete and should match the snippet below.
 The only new part here is the `module` section.